 The Hidden Sentence: Trauma caused by witnessing an arrest

-When Katie’s* dad was arrested at home she was there to witness the whole thing.
-The sudden bangs at the door caused by the battering ram, the door breaking down and a team of armed police officers and dogs entering the house and spreading quickly through each room.
+When Katie’s* dad was arrested at home, she was there to witness everything.
+The battering ram breaking down the front door and a team of armed police officers and dogs entering the house, frantically spreading into each room.
 Katie and her younger siblings cowered in the corner, petrified by the avalanche of shouting and movement.

 When a child has a close family member imprisoned, schoolwork, playing with friends and other innocent priorities can quickly be replaced by feelings of shame, confusion or isolation.